ellisonzhu-tyler/docker-iis-helloworld/README.md

 To create this image and run the container:

--open a powershell window and navigae to the directory where the dockerfile exists -run the following command in the powershell window
+1. open a powershell window and navigae to the directory where the dockerfile exists
+2. run the following command in the powershell window
 ```
 docker build -t iis-hello-world .

 docker run -d -p 8000:8000 --name running-hello-world iis-hello-world
 ```

-To view the iis website running in your container:
--in a browser, navigate to localhost:8000
+To view the iis website running in your container, open a browser and navigate to localhost:8000